| Appendix 5: Articles

 3. THE NEW LIGHT OF MYANMAR original

-(Tuesday, 14 October 1997)
+article (Tuesday, 14 October 1997)

 Agriculture sector meeting focuses on exceeding per acre